 Limit Technology Usage

-The boundaries that you create through rules and lessons can protect your child from future technology addiction that can lead to serious consequences later in life.
+The boundaries that you create through rules and lessons can protect your child from future technology addiction that can lead to serious consequences later in life such as distracted driving.
+According to this car accident lawyer, increased driver distractions is a leading contributor to serious auto accidents.
+More and more teens are driving while playing with their technological devices so be sure to apply those limits and boundaries to the car as well as to their time at home.
 Your teen won't automatically accept what you have to say about their relationship with technology.
 Most teens see their parents as out-of-touch people who don't understand how much they need their tech to get through their day.
-You must show your child that their technology is not an absolutely necessary part of every moment of their.
+You must show your child that their technology is not an absolutely necessary part of every moment of their life.

 To start out, prevent your children from having any access to glowing screens at least four hours before their bedtime.
 Give them chores and hobbies that aren't screen-based to distract them from the loss of screen time.
 Keep in mind that they might experience severe withdrawal initially.
 You must plan accordingly by weaning them off their tech gradually.
 Limit their time on a phone or computer to one hour at any given time, then 45 minutes and eventually 30 minutes.
 This will help teach them that the instant elements of internet technologies don't accurately reflect the speed of daily offline life.